-Section 60 (2) of Act 919 further states that, a person carrying on petroleum activities shall be required to employ Ghanaian citizens in categories and functions as prescribed.
+Section 60 (2) of Act 919 further states that a person carrying on petroleum activities shall be required to employ Ghanaian citizens in categories and functions as prescribed.

-Regulation 19 of L.I 2204 even makes it more compelling by requiring upstream petroleum industry players to employ Ghanaians in junior or middle level positions.
+Regulation 19 of L.I 2204 even makes it more compelling by requiring upstream petroleum industry players to employ Ghanaians in junior or middle-level positions.

-It is therefore imperative for industry players to note that, when it comes to junior or middle level positions in Ghana’s petroleum upstream industry, only Ghanaians are required to be engaged and or employed by the industry players.
+It is therefore imperative for industry players to note that, when it comes to junior or middle-level positions in Ghana’s petroleum upstream industry, only Ghanaians are required to be engaged and or employed by the industry players.

-Situations where Ghanaians lack the required skills and expertise needed for a position (a position other than junior or middle level position).
+Situations where Ghanaians Lack the Required Skills and Expertise Needed for a Position (a Position other than Junior or Middle-level Position).

-More importantly, in situations where Ghanaians are not capable of being employed because of lack of expertise, and or skills, Regulation 17 (5) of L.I 2204 provides for what steps ought to be taken in such circumstances.
+More importantly, in situations where Ghanaians are not capable of being employed because of lack of expertise and or skills, Regulation 17 (5) of L.I 2204 provides for what steps ought to be taken in such circumstances.
 It provides as follows; “where Ghanaians are not employed because of lack of expertise, the Contractor, Sub-contractor, Licensee or other allied entity shall ensure to the satisfaction of the Commission that every reasonable effort is made to provide training to Ghanaians in that field locally or elsewhere’.

 It is relevant for players in the industry to note that, the provisions stated above gives the Commission so much powers, more so, the parameters within which the succession plan shall be implemented is not set out in L.I 2204.
-Therefore, its likely that its application in cases of breach could lead to absurdity and stifle the operations of industry players.
+Therefore, it is likely that its application in cases of breach could lead to absurdity and stifle the operations of industry players.

 Reproduced below is Regulation 43 (2) of L.I 2204,

-“Without limiting Subregulation (1), the Commission shall, in consultation with relevant institutions, issue guidelines for compliance by a contractor, subcontractor, licensee and other allied entity in respect of the following:
+“Without limiting Subregulation (1), the Commission shall, in consultation with relevant institutions, issue guidelines for compliance by a contractor, subcontractor, licensee, and other allied entity in respect of the following: